GenesisVarelli/Email-Phishing-Analysis/README.md

 ## Conclusion

 This project provided hands-on experience in phishing email analysis, helping a small business improve its ability to detect and respond to phishing threats.
-Using tools like Splunk, Zeek, and Suricata, I developed a structured approach to identifying phishing attacks and enhancing email security practices.
+I developed a structured approach to identifying phishing attacks and enhancing email security practices.

 ---